a02436729/BIOL3070-peasley/updated-mini-report-with-knitted-.md-file.md

 identified several species of birds, including House Finches, as being better amplifying hosts than others due to their ability to develop high viremia levels.
 Komar et al. (2003).
-To determine the relationship between House Finches and mosquitos in the transmission of WNV, bloodmeal data from WNV positive and negative locations was analyzed using linear regression tests.
-Overall, the results support the hypothesis that House Finches are key amplifiers of WNV transmission due to both their ability to develop higher viremia levels than other species and the finding that House Finches are a common bloodmeal for mosquitoes in WNV positive areas.
+To determine the relationship between House Finches and mosquitos in the transmission of WNV, blood meal data from WNV positive and negative locations was analyzed using linear regression tests.
+Overall, the results support the hypothesis that House Finches are key amplifiers of WNV transmission due to both their ability to develop higher viremia levels than other species and the finding that House Finches are a common blood meal for mosquitoes in WNV positive areas.

 # BACKGROUND

-Provide background on the WNV system and why we are studying mosquito blood meals.
-Include information on DNA extractions, PCR, sequencing, and how this relates to identifying hosts.
-Support your statements with references.
+West Nile Virus (WNV) is a mosquito-borne disease maintained by a transmission cycle between birds and mosquitoes, and can spread to humans and other animals by a bite from an infected mosquito.
+Mosquitoes can infect and become infected by a bird by feeding on their blood.

-Example: You might cite Komar et al. (2003) showing viremia duration in birds, which explains why house finches could act as amplifying hosts.
+Previous research has shown that birds have varying viremia duration and some species have longer duration than others, thus acting as amplifying hosts for the virus (Komar et al.,2003).

-Connect this to the prediction that locations with more house finch blood meals should also show higher rates of WNV-positive mosquito pools.
+To identify hosts, the extracted DNA is amplified using polymerase chain reaction (PCR) and then sequenced, allowing scientists to match the resulting genetic sequences to known species sequences in reference databases.
+Based on this, samples taken from mosquitoes in Salt Lake City in high transmission and WNV postive areas should have more House Finch bloodmeals than other species in that area.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column